UPPMAX/HPC-python/README.md

 open _build/html/index.html      # On macOS
 ```

-To perform auto rebuilds and see changes on locahost:
+To perform auto rebuilds and see changes on localhost:

 ```cmd
 pip install sphinx-autobuild